ppone/docs/guides/reports.md

 ## A/R Aging

 The **A/R Aging** report gives you a breakdown on the age of your currently outstanding invoices.
 An invoice's age is based on the number of days it has been outstanding or the number of days past due.
-You can choose whether to use the date or due date for aging in **Settings** > **General** > **Aging**.
+You can choose whether to use the date or due date for aging in **Settings** &rarr; **General** &rarr; **Aging**.

 Invoices by default are grouped into the following aging categories:
 - 0-7 days old